 Coughing is a symptom of many conditions and illnesses.
-It’s is your body’s way of responding to an irritant in the respiratory system.
+It’s your body’s way of responding to an irritant in the respiratory system.

 When irritants like dust, allergens, pollution, or smoke enter your airways, specialized sensors send a message to your brain, and your brain is alerted to their presence.